Skip to content

 • Gentle Washing: You can start to gently wash your scalp following detailed aftercare instructions.

-• Avoid Scratching: Although the grafts will be more secure, be cautious of scabs and avoid itching or scratching them.
+• Avoid Scratching: Although the grafts will be more secure, be cautious of scabs and avoid itching or scratching them as this can increase the risk of infection (folliculitis)

 First Two Weeks: